 Treatments For Pneumonia In Dogs

 Vets may give oxygen to dogs in cases of severe problems, as well as intravenous fluids to dogs who are suffering from dehydration.
 Some dogs may also benefit from a humidifier to keep the air moist as they recover with plenty of bed rest.

 Infections from viruses, fungi, or parasites will be treated with different medication.
-Veterinarians should treat underlying causes like acid reflux, as well, to prevent further inflammation.
+Vets should treat underlying causes like acid reflux, as well, to prevent further inflammation.

-Most dogs who receive treatment make a full recovery, however exposure to pneumonia often makes it likely that the condition will reoccur.
-This is especially true if the veterinarian can’t determine underlying cause of the initial inflammation.
+Most dogs who receive treatment make a full recovery; however, exposure to pneumonia often makes it likely that the condition will reoccur.
+This is especially true if the vet can’t determine underlying cause of the initial inflammation.
 Make sure you follow treatment procedures from your vet thoroughly to reduce this risk.

 Has your dog ever had pneumonia?
 How did your vet treat it?
 Let us know in the comments below!